yiisoft/assets/docs/guide/en/asset-bundles.md

 }
 ```

-npm installs three packages into `node_modules` directory of our application.
+The npm installs three packages into `node_modules` directory of our application.
 These are bootstrap4, and its two
 dependencies: jQuery and popper.

 Add alias to the application config at `config/params.php`: